 How to become a Microsoft Partner

 For qualifying as a Microsoft Partner, companies must have a record of selling more than 75 percent of their IT solutions and services to unaffiliated third parties.
-Beyond this, they should be in business for at least 5 years, should have passed several tests, and have their skills proved in their particular field.
-Only then, they earn the reputation of Microsoft Partner and in turn, be rewarded with discounts in tools that are applicable to their activities.
+Beyond this, they should be in business for at least five years, should have passed several tests, and have their skills proved in their particular field.
+Only then, they earn the reputation as Microsoft Partner and in turn, be rewarded with discounts in tools that are applicable to their activities.
 So, you see it’s not an easy job, you have to continuously strive to compete with others.

 Any organization can become a Microsoft Partner.
 The list of businesses that qualify for Microsoft partners can be found below.

 - IT consulting services provider